 One of the advantages of the multi-angle cutting systems (like the 3-D Fast Cut) is that you can cut more than one angle at a time.
 Blades are made from tungsten carbide for their cutting performance and long life.
 Blades can also be customized; if you need a specific profile, it’s not a problem.
 Blades can be sharpened and if they get chipped or can’t be sharpened any longer it won’t cost you and arm and leg to replace them.

 Another advantage is that the tooling and blades are pretty much interchangeable from one system to the next.
-This means that the 3-D Fast Cut™ tooling you can buy from Goodson is fully compatible with any you may have from Kwik Way or Peterson or Rottler or Serdi or ….
+This means that the 3-D Fast Cut™ tooling you can buy from Goodson is fully compatible with any you may have from Rottler or Serdi or ….

-The biggest disadvantage to the whole multi-angle cutting system, regardless of who makes it, is initial investment.
-Once you get started, though, you can add blades or holders as you need them and soon, you’ll have an impressive range of tooling.
+The 3-D Fast Cut is designed to be an investment that you build over time.
+Once you get started, you can add blades or holders as you need them and soon, you’ll have an impressive range of tooling.

 Over the years since the 3-D Fast Cut™ first appeared in the Goodson catalog, there have been a lot of updates and improvements to the tooling.
 You can now find Ball Heads that are smaller, larger or wider than the standard body.
 With all of these modifications, it’s now possible to cut seats that range from .550” up to 3.150”.
 All with the same basic seat cutting system.

-ne of the newest modifications to the 3-D Fast Cut™ system is the Micro tooling that enables seat cutting in very small bores.
-To accommodate these “micro” seats, the standard tip holders and the tips have been modified to fit (see picture at left showing relative blade sizes) without sacrificing cutter integrity or interfering with the combustion chamber wall.
+One of the newest modifications to the 3-D Fast Cut™ system is the Micro tooling that enables seat cutting in very small bores.
+To accommodate these “micro” seats, the standard tip holders and the tips have been modified to fit without sacrificing cutter integrity or interfering with the combustion chamber wall.
 We didn’t forget the valve guides in the equation either.
-The 3-D Micro Tooling fits .236” top pilots that are available from .156” to .277”.
+The 3-D Micro Tooling fits .236” solid carbide top pilots that are available from .156” to .277”.

 Just as we’ve added tooling over the years, we’ve added cutter blade profiles.
 In the 1994 catalog we showed a whopping 23 cutter profiles.
 Today (at least as of this writing) we stock 120 different profiles for everything from lawnmowers to land movers.
-As we said before, custom profiles are available (see back for more information).
+As we said before, custom profiles are available.